-IdentitySet is a simple kind of collection, so adding elements is straightforward.
-Other Collection classes override these methods in order to control access to elements or to enforce an ordering scheme.
-Still other subclasses of Collection provide additional methods that add an element at a numbered positions or based on an arbitrary key.
+Collection subclasses override these methods in order to control access to elements or to enforce an ordering scheme.
+Certain subclasses of Collection provide additional methods that add an element at a numbered positions or based on an arbitrary key.

 Enumerating